Premiership of Tony Blair: Domestic politics

+Immigration

+Archive papers released by the National Archives in December 2023 show that Blair considered more "radical" ideas such as legislating "incompatibility" with the European Convention on Human Rights (ECHR) and starting a "safe haven" scheme in third countries.

 Health problems

 On 19 October 2003, it emerged Blair had received treatment for an irregular heartbeat.
 Having felt ill the previous day, he went to hospital and was diagnosed with supraventricular tachycardia.
 This was treated by cardioversion and he returned home that night.
 He was reported to have taken the following day (20 October) more gently than usual and returned to a full schedule on 21 October.
 Downing Street aides later suggested the palpitations had been brought on by drinking lots of strong coffee at an EU summit and then working-out vigorously in the gym.
 However, former minister Lewis Moonie, a doctor, said the treatment was more serious than Number 10 had admitted: "Anaesthetising somebody and giving their heart electric shocks is not something you just do in the routine run of medical practice."

 In September 2004, in off-the-cuff remarks during an interview with ITV News, Lord Bragg said Blair was "under colossal strain" over "considerations of his family" and that Blair had thought "things over very carefully."
 This led to speculation Blair would resign.
 Although details of a family problem were known by the press, no paper reported them because according to one journalist, to have done so would have breached "the bounds of privacy and media responsibility."

-Blair underwent a catheter ablation to correct his irregular heartbeat on 1 October 2004, after announcing the procedure on the previous day, in a series of interviews in which he also declared he would seek a third term as Prime Minister, but not a fourth.
+Blair underwent a catheter ablation to correct his irregular heartbeat on 1 October 2004, after announcing the procedure on the previous day, in a series of interviews in which he also declared he would seek a third term as prime minister, but not a fourth.
 The planned procedure was carried out at London's Hammersmith Hospital.

-Third term (2005–2007)
+Third term (May 2005 – June 2007)

+2005 general election victory

 The Labour Party won the 2005 general election held on Thursday 5 May and a third consecutive term in office, for the first time ever.
 However, Labour won fewer votes in England than the Conservatives.
 The next day, Blair was invited to form a government by Queen Elizabeth II.
 The reduction in the Labour Party's majority (from 167 to 66 seats) and the low share of the popular vote (35%) led to some Labour MPs calling for Blair to leave office sooner rather than later; among them was Frank Dobson, who had served in Blair's cabinet during his first term.
 However, dissenting voices quickly vanished as Blair took on European leaders over the future direction of the European Union in June 2005.
-This election also marks the most recent victory by the Labour Party.
+This election also marked the last victory by the Labour Party until the 2024 general election.